anapaccs/anapaccs.github.io/_pages/about.md

 For more info
 ------
-More info about me can be found in [the publications](publications/) or contact me!
+More info about me can be found in [the cv page](cv/) or contact me!